AndrewJBateman/angular-arcgis-multimaps/README.md

 ## :books: General info

-* Basic PWA with SSR and Tailwind CSS
+* Basic PWA app with Tailwind CSS
 * Esri-map view refactored to use @arcgis/core mapView and WebMap with a GraphicsLayer to allow sketching
 * WebView map specified using a [portalItem id](https://developers.arcgis.com/javascript/latest/api-reference/esri-WebMap.html#portalItem)
 * About page - info. about the app
-* Contact page - info. about the author
+* Contact page - info. about the author - data from Github API
 * Location page uses sessionStorage to store user coordinates and these are lost the moment the browser is closed
 * [Progressive Web App (PWA)](https://firt.dev/pwa-2021/) capability added.
 The PWA is still evolving and I believe worth including in an app but needs to be kept up to date
 * [ArcGIS API for Javascript CDN](https://developers.arcgis.com/javascript/latest/guide/get-api/#cdn) link in `esri-map` component.